decentraland/schemas/report/schemas.api.md

     // (undocumented)
     NAME = "name"
 }

+// Warning: (ae-incompatible-release-tags) The symbol "createMappingsHelper" is marked as @public, but its signature references "Mappings" which is marked as @alpha
+// Warning: (ae-missing-release-tag) "createMappingsHelper" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function createMappingsHelper(initial?: Mappings): MappingsHelper;

 // Warning: (tsdoc-missing-deprecation-message) The @deprecated block must include a deprecation message, e.g. describing the recommended alternative
 //